Fix 1: Restart Radio Management Service

 From there, follow the on-screen instructions to finish updating the driver.
 Following that, the airplane mode should not appear grayed out.

-If the problem persists, you can modify the RadioEnable key via the Registry Editor to enable or disable wireless connectivity on your PC.
-Before you proceed, it’s important that you back up all the registry files on your PC.
+If the problem persists, you can modify the “RadioEnable” key via the Registry Editor to enable or disable wireless connectivity on your PC.
+Here are the steps for the same.

 Step 1: Press the Windows key + R to launch the Run command, type in regedit, and press Enter.